neumino/neumino.github.io/movies.md

-### Hacksaw Ridge
+### Rings
-*Released on 2016-11-04, vote average 3*
+*Released on 2016-10-27, vote average 5.65*

-WWII American Army Medic Desmond T. Doss, who served during the Battle of Okinawa, refuses to kill people and becomes the first Conscientious Objector in American history to win the Congressional Medal of Honor.
+The film revolves around the events that took place before The Ring.
+It tells the story of the years before the video tape came to be and the beginning of how Samara&#39;s terror began.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/s2-1hz1juBI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/mQXhV4PQl3I?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>